Maple Dijon Vinaigrette

 grated onion

-This dressing doesn’t require a blender, it can easily just be shaken up quickly in a mason jar so it takes just minutes to make.
+This dressing doesn’t require a blender, all ingredients can easily just be shaken up quickly in a mason jar.
 I also sized it for one standard dinner salad.
 Double it if you’ve got an extra large salad!

 salad dressing ingredients